SKisM: SKisM (2009–2021)

 In 2012, SKisM released a 9-song EP titled The Division.
 The EP included 5 remixes and four original mix songs that each had a "variety of different genres and rhythms".
-In other words, deviating from producing what SKisM is typically known for: dubstep, Experts had a music video that depicted Excision, Eptic, Skrillex, and Zomboy each "battling [one-on-one] an empowered internet troll" on YouTube that often gives "so much stick online... asking where the... music is".
+In other words, deviating from producing what SKisM is typically known for: dubstep, Experts had a music video that depicted himself, Excision, Eptic, Skrillex, Zomboy each "battling [one-on-one] an empowered internet troll" on YouTube that often gives "so much stick online... asking where the... music is".
 The song used a sample recited by Phil Anselmo from heavy metal band Pantera.
 Kick It (with Zomboy) was made "with giddy disco samples, bird calls, and Alvin and the Chipmunks' vocal chops".
 At the same year, Petais' single: Like This, with featured vocals from Virus Syndicate, reached and maintained the #1 spot on Beatport's Top 100 Tracks list for one month.

 In 2014, SKisM released a remix of Lazerbeam by ShockOne featuring Metrik and Kyza.
 The track is one of the few "record[s] outside of his predominant genre[s]" which refers to the track being a combination of both Moombahcore and Breakbeat influences.

 In 2015, SKisM, Habstrakt, and Megalodon collaborated to release Jaguar.
 The single was initially started by both SKisM and Megalodon two years ago, but Habstrakt was brought into the project to complete the track into its final product.
 The track was remarked for "its ability to swarm with a kind of barely restrained violence that broods and busts through with an untouchable gangsta lean".

 Since 2015, Petais has retired from producing music to focus his efforts on running the label such as "hav[ing] responsibilities for other people" and "executively produc[ing] for the artists' tracks".
 On October 5, 2021, Petais officially retired as a DJ and producer via a dissolution in its recent filing with the UK's Companies House.

+Personal life

+Petais currently resides in Australia with his wife and two children.